 Pinot Noir is very much THE feminine grape.
 She can be delicate, complex, multi-faceted, intriguing, sensual and temperamental.
 She can be succulent, supple, round, firm, bold and quite alluring.

 She will drive you crazy with her unpredictability, but it’s her complexity that will win you over.
 Her thin-skinned nature lends itself to the variety of tastes you get in each bottle.
 If you don’t handle her well, she’ll make regret that.
 But treat her right, and she’ll reward you vintage after vintage.

 Ah.
 Now where was I..?

-Yes, there is more work involved (as the wine is touched two to three times more than usual) and we don’t end up with much (typically just a few barrels), but what we DO get is lush and luxurious.
-And it is meant to be just a great bottle of Pinot Noir.
+I don’t make that much (typically just a few barrels from each vineyard site), but what we DO get is lush and luxurious.
+And it is meant to be just a great bottle of wine.

 If you’re into cooking, then we’d suggest pork, lamb, salmon or duck.
 This wine loves mushrooms, so throw some of those into the mix.
 And if you’re NOT cooking, but just going to a social gathering, bring Tongue Dancer along.
 She loves a good party.